Software

 • Software assessment form

-If you would like any additional information, contact the Service Desk on +61 8 8313 3000 or log a request via the MyIT Portal.
+If you have a question or need technical support, please contact the ITDS Service Desk by calling +61 8 8313 3000 or online using the MyIT Portal.